 The phrase “The Turing Test” is most properly used to refer to a proposal made by Turing (1950) as a way of dealing with the question whether machines can think.
 According to Turing, the question whether machines can think is itself “too meaningless” to deserve discussion (442).
 However, if we consider the more precise—and somehow related—question whether a digital computer can do well in a certain kind of game that Turing describes (“The Imitation Game”), then—at least in Turing’s eyes—we do have a question that admits of precise discussion.
 Moreover, as we shall see, Turing himself thought that it would not be too long before we did have digital computers that could “do well” in the Imitation Game.

 The phrase “The Turing Test” is sometimes used more generally to refer to some kinds of behavioural tests for the presence of mind, or thought, or intelligence in putatively minded entities.
-So, for example, it is sometimes suggested that The Turing Test is prefigured in Descartes' Discourse on the Method.
+So, for example, it is sometimes suggested that The Turing Test is prefigured in Descartes’ Discourse on the Method.
 (Copeland (2000:527) finds an anticipation of the test in the 1668 writings of the Cartesian de Cordemoy.
-Gunderson (1964) provides an early instance of those who find that Turing's work is foreshadowed in the work of Descartes.)
+Abramson (2011a) presents archival evidence that Turing was aware of Descartes’ language test at the time that he wrote his 1950 paper.
+Gunderson (1964) provides an early instance of those who find that Turing’s work is foreshadowed in the work of Descartes.)
 In the Discourse, Descartes says: